Capstone-Projects-2022-Spring/project-lexicallearner/README.md

 The template contains the templating string `@{database}`, which will be converted to the proper database name given by [the log-in file `db-log-in.json`][log-in file].
 The Node.js wrapper calls [`runMySqlScript` from `run-mysql-script`](./db/database/run-mysql-script.js#L14) to fetch the name of the database and run the MySQL script.

-The tables created are described in the [Database description][db description].
+The tables created are described in the [Database description].

 ##### [drop-db-template.sql](./db/database/drop-db-template.sql), [drop-db.js](./db/database/drop-db.js)

 The MySQL script and template for cleaning up the tables used for the database and the database itself, `drop-db-template.sql`, and its Node.js wrapper `drop-db.js`.
 The template contains the templating string `@{database}`, which will be converted to the proper database name given by [the log-in file `db-log-in.json`][log-in file].
-The Node.js wrapper calls [`runMySqlScript` from `run-mysql-script`][run sql line] to fetch the name of the database and run the MySQL script.
+The Node.js wrapper calls [`runMySqlScript` from `run-mysql-script`][`runMySqlScript`] to fetch the name of the database and run the MySQL script.

 All tables named by `TABLE_NAME` in the table `Tables_here` will be deleted, as well as `Tables_here` itself.